Menu

 You do not need a lawyer to apply for compensation.
 Application forms and additional information is available online and from local Victim Services programs.
 Your local Police-based Victim Services can help you with the application.

 Applications for compensation should be made as soon as possible.
-Normally applications will not be accepted after two years have passed since the crime was committed.
+Applications will normally not be accepted after two years have passed since the crime was committed.
 Victims of sexual assaults, however, have two years from the time the crime was reported to the police to apply.

 A victim does not have to wait for the result of a police investigation or trial before applying.
-In fact, since things like counselling funds are intended to assist victims while they are involved in the criminal justice process, it is important to apply before court proceedings have concluded.
+In fact, things like counselling funds are intended to assist victims while they are involved in the criminal justice process.
+It is important to apply before court proceedings have concluded.

 How helpful was this article?